elliekpursey/crispr-pathogens/README.md

 ```

 ### Cluster use
-This repository includes a slurm profile in workflow > profiles > slurm.default.
-Alternatively, you can [make your own](https://github.com/Snakemake-Profiles/slurm) in the same way.
+This repository includes a slurm profile in workflow > profiles > slurm.default, created using [this cookiecutter](https://github.com/Snakemake-Profiles/slurm).
+You can also make your own profile, and profiles are available for [other job schedulers](https://github.com/Snakemake-Profiles).

 The pipeline can then be run with the command: